-Additionally and to further promote best practices and the security culture SeMS Competency Test is offered as a harmonized method of assessing the SeMS expertise of individuals assigned with security responsibilities.
-This is achieved through a standardized, objective and transparent validation mechanism.
-More SeMS guidance is also available in the 3rd Edition of the SeMS Manual.
+The SeMS Competency Test is offered as a harmonized method of assessing the SeMS expertise of individuals assigned with security responsibilities.
+It is an industry benchmark to assess someone's SeMS proficiency level through a standardized, objective and transparent validation method.

 Security Incident Reporting Initiation & Awareness

-ICAO AVSEC Panel and ICAO Council encourage States, and all stakeholders to rapidly review and update the national requirements and syllabus of existing security awareness training programs to include incident reporting awareness and processes.
-In order to assist with this rapid implementation, IATA launched the See It Report It initiative.
+ICAO AVSEC Panel and ICAO Council encourage States, and all stakeholders to rapidly update the national requirements of security training programs to include incident reporting processes.
+To assist with this rapid implementation, IATA launched the See It Report It initiative.
 Contact us if you would like to become an early adopter.

 Embedding security into the business

-IATA has demonstrated the value of the Security Management System (SeMS) through its IOSA Program for more than a decade.
-SeMS implementation contributed to the capability of airlines to manage security in an ever-changing reality.
-IATA is well-positioned to share its experience on SeMS with its member airlines and the aviation community.
-The aim is to support and promote implementation of SeMS principles within the entire aviation industry.
-To enable this objective, IATA is releasing the third edition of the SeMS Manual in November 2019.
-Through the SeMS Manual , IATA expresses the belief that the SeMS approach is a natural path of evolution in thinking of security, risk assessment, and as such should be adopted and integrated by other stakeholders to achieve further improvement of the aviation security generally.
-IATA therefore, encourages all actors to recognize the value-added of implementing SeMS in a manner tailored to individual needs.
+IATA has demonstrated the value of SeMS through its IOSA Program for more than a decade.
+SeMS contributes to the capability of airlines to manage security in an ever-changing reality.
+The latest edition of the IATA SeMS Manual aims to provide a natural security approach evolution including risk assessment to be adopted by all aviation stakeholders.
+IATA encourages all actors to recognize the value-added of implementing SeMS in a manner tailored to individual needs.

 Building a security culture